Why should I care about depression in men?

 Men often don't recognize or admit they're depressed, and they are less likely than women to seek help for depression.
 Also, because the signs of depression in men can look different than they do in women, doctors may not diagnosis it as often.
 For these reasons, depression in men may often go unidentified and untreated.

-Bipolar disorder.
-With bipolar disorder, episodes of depression alternate with mania, an excessively "high" mood, with the potential for serious problems.
+- Bipolar disorder .
+With bipolar disorder, episodes of depression alternate with mania, an excessively "high" mood with excessive energy and sleeplessness and the potential for serious problems.

 After years of research, no one yet understands what really causes depression.
-Chemicals that nerves use to "talk" to each other in the brain are thrown out of balance.
-Also, certain areas of the brain can be less active during periods of depression.
+Chemicals that nerves use to "talk" to each other in the brain are thought to function improperly.
+Consequently, certain areas of the brain that regulate mood and thinking can be less active or function improperly during periods of depression.
 Research in these areas is ongoing.